Family Kr: Description

 The group was discovered by Hermann von Soden in the late 19th century and designated by him with symbol Kr.
 According to Soden, the group is the result of an early 12th century attempt to create a unified New Testament text; the copying was controlled and the accuracy is unequalled in the history of the transmission of the New Testament text.
 Text Kr gained in popularity and became the most copied Greek text of the late Middle Ages.
 On the basis of the present location of most of the members of the group, it appears to have originated in the area of Constantinople or Mount Athos.

 Majority of manuscript can be recognized by the distinctive marginal lectionary equipment which are different from the traditional Eusebian Canons.
 Von Soden used this markings to identify Kr members.
 The text of the group is also distinct and easy to identify.

 One characteristic of these manuscripts is that the story of Jesus and the woman taken in adultery (John 7:53–8:11) is marked with obeli.
 Maurice Robinson argues that these marks do not represent a textual judgment, but are intended as a reminder that these verses are to be omitted when reading the Gospel for Pentecost (John 7:37–8:12).

 David O. Voss confirmed the distinctiveness of the Kr group.
 He enumerated some readings typical for this group.

-Wilbur Pickering generated a New Testament reading based on the F35 family of manuscripts.
+Dr. Wilbur N. Pickering generated a New Testament reading based on Family 35 and then created a translation of it into English called “The Sovereign Creator Has Spoken”.